 That, my friends, is why choosing a travel journal is serious business.

-How to Choose the Best Travel Journal
+How to Choose a Travel Journal You’ll Love

 I’ve had to choose travel journals enough now to consider myself a pro.
 Here are the most important things I look for: